Sillians/grokking_maths/mathAcademy/math_foundation_III/mathAcadIII.md

 #### **Key Takeaways**
 - **Integration links acceleration, velocity, and position.**
-- **Constants of integration are determined by initial conditions.**
+- **Constants om f integration are determined by initial conditions.**
 - **Multiple integrations are needed to go from acceleration to position.**

 This method is fundamental in physics and engineering for analyzing motion under variable acceleration.